Elizabeth Stride: Other theories

-In his book Jack the Ripper: The Final Solution, author Stephen Knight linked the prominent physician Sir William Gull to Stride on the basis that both were reported to carry grapes; a theory which another author, Martin Fido, has dismissed as a "wild allegation".
+In his book Jack the Ripper: The Final Solution, author Stephen Knight linked the physician Sir William Gull to Stride on the basis that both were reported to carry grapes, a theory dismissed by Martin Fido as a "wild allegation".

-A grocer named Matthew Packer is known to have implied to two private detectives employed by the Whitechapel Vigilance Committee named Le Grand and Batchelor that he had sold some grapes to Stride and her murderer shortly before her death.
-When interviewed by the police, Packer described the man he had seen as being aged between 25 and 30, slightly taller than Stride, and wearing a soft felt hat.
+A grocer named Matthew Packer implied to two private detectives employed by the Whitechapel Vigilance Committee named Le Grand and Batchelor, that he had sold grapes to Stride and her murderer shortly before her death.
+When interviewed by police, Packer described the man he had seen as aged between 25 and 30, slightly taller than Stride, and wearing a soft felt hat.
 (Note: Packer is also known to have informed other investigators this individual had been both middle-aged and heavy set.)
-Neither of Packer's descriptions of this individual matched witness statements provided by other witnesses who may also have seen Stride with potential clients shortly before her murder.
-However, overall, the witness descriptions given to police of individuals seen either in the company of Stride or the vicinity of her murder differed significantly.
-Moreover, Packer is known to have also informed a police sergeant named Stephen White that he had closed his shop on the date of the murder without seeing any suspicious characters or activity.
+Neither of Packer's descriptions matched witness statements provided by others who may also have seen Stride with potential clients shortly before her murder.
+Overall, witness descriptions given to police of individuals seen either in Stride's company or in the vicinity of her murder differed significantly.
+Packer also informed a police sergeant, Stephen White, that he had closed his shop on the date of the murder without seeing any suspicious characters or activity.

-At the inquest into Stride's murder, pathologists had stated emphatically that the decedent had not held, swallowed or consumed grapes in the hours before her death.
-Both Blackwell and Phillips described the contents of Stride's stomach as being "cheese, potatoes and farinaceous powder".
+At the inquest, pathologists stated emphatically that Stride had not held, swallowed, or consumed grapes in the hours before her death.
+Both Blackwell and Phillips described the contents of her stomach as "cheese, potatoes and farinaceous powder".

-Despite Packer's self-contradictory statements, investigators did discover a single grape stalk in Dutfield's Yard, and his story was reported in the London Evening News on 3 October.
-Nonetheless, the overall commander of the investigation into the Ripper murders, Chief Inspector Donald Swanson, is known to have stated that "any statement [made by grocer Matthew Packer] would be rendered almost valueless as evidence" and had likely been fabricated in order that Packer could sell his story to the press.
+Despite Packer's contradictory statements, investigators did discover a single grape stalk in Dutfield's Yard, and his story was reported in the London Evening News on 3 October.
+Nonetheless, Chief Inspector Donald Swanson stated that "any statement [made by grocer Matthew Packer] would be rendered almost valueless as evidence" and had likely been fabricated so Packer could sell his story to the press.

-Further doubt is cast on the truthfulness of Packer's accounts by the general character of Le Grand (also known as Charles Grand, Charles Grandy, Charles Grant, Christian Neilson, and Christian Nelson).
-This individual had accrued an extensive criminal record, which included assault on a prostitute and conviction for theft.
+Further doubt is cast on Packer's accounts by the general character of Le Grand (also known as Charles Grand, Charles Grandy, Charles Grant, Christian Neilson, and Christian Nelson).
+He had an extensive criminal record, including assault on a prostitute and conviction for theft.
 He was convicted of conspiracy to defraud in 1889 and served two years' imprisonment.
-After his release, he was arrested while in possession of a revolver and charged with demanding money with menace; a crime for which he was sentenced to twenty years' imprisonment.
+After his release, he was arrested while in possession of a revolver and charged with demanding money with menace, a crime for which he was sentenced to twenty years' imprisonment.